 Step 2.
 Deposit

-Once logged in click on the green ‘Deposit’ button in the top right corner of the screen.
+Once logged in click on the ‘Deposit’ button in the top right corner of the screen.
 Choose your deposit method and complete the instructions to make your first deposit.

 Step 3.
 Place Your French Open Bets

 Click on ‘Sports’ in the top navigation bar, open the ‘Tennis’ drop down menu and select either ‘ATP’ -> ‘Mens French Open’ or ‘WTA’ -> ‘Womens French Open’.

 The match winner odds will be shown for each match, but you can also click on the Match Title to open up all of the betting options for each specific match.
 You can also find the futures odds by scrolling to the bottom of the page.

 Click on the bet you want to make, enter your ‘Bet Amount’ in the right sidebar and select ‘Place Bet’ to lock in your wager.

 Check out our tennis betting section for a further breakdown of the various bets you can make on a tennis match.

 Ready to bet?
 Click here to visit SportsInteraction.com.